 - Provide us with clear and full details of the vulnerability, and tell us precisely how you found it in order for us to reproduce the conditions, verify and validate the flaw.

 - Be sympathetic to the fact that a number of the services we use are control, led by third parties and not ourselves.
-We will report any vulnerabilities in third party software to the relevant partner organisations but we cannot control what they do nor do we condone infringement of the rights held by third parties (including individuals with subject access rights to personal data and owners of rights in software and databases used in or with our systems).
+We will report any vulnerabilities in third party software to the relevant partner organizations but we cannot control what they do nor do we condone infringement of the rights held by third parties (including individuals with subject access rights to personal data and owners of rights in software and databases used in or with our systems).

 2. unacceptable practices